srsxnsh/swug/README.md

 v0.0.4-4.5
 - All rooms devtooled.
-- [Minor Update] Added more decals.
+- [Minor Update] Added more decals (by siserene usermann and medicmist)

 v0.0.3
 - All creature spawns.